 Early Modern Circle

 The Early Modern Circle is an informal, interdisciplinary seminar group open to interested students, academics and researchers.
-Drinks are provided and a gold coin donation helps to make this possible.

 To be added to the mailing list, please email Andrew Stephenson.

 Fire and Social Inequality in Eighteenth-century Paris

 In the 1780s, the social observer Louis-Sébastien Mercier described the smoke that rose from Paris chimneys: ‘From the tours of Notre-Dame, you can make out financial, ducal, and pontifical chimneys, smoking abundantly, whereas right next door, barely visible wisps indicate the feeble evaporation of a watery stew . . . the soups of the seminarian, the bourgeois, and the prince are very different.’
 It was not just the content of the cooking pots that varied, however, but the heat beneath them.
 Fire was everywhere in early modern cities, but neither its benefits nor its risks were evenly distributed.
 This paper will examine some of the many ways in which access and exposure to fire – used for heating, cooking, lighting, and manufacturing – structured Paris society (and that of other cities) in the 18th century.
 It will argue that while in this period Parisians suffered from cold rather than dying of it as they had in earlier centuries, fire continued to be a key factor of social differentiation.

 David Garrioch is professor of History at Monash University and has worked on 18th-century Paris, the Enlightenment, and on comparative urban history in the early modern period.
 His most recent book is The Huguenots of Paris and the Coming of Religious Toleration, 1685-1790 (Cambridge UP, 2014).
 This talk arises from an ARC--funded project on the fire history of European cities between 1550 and 1850.